-There remains a low level of High Performance Computer (HPC) in the total Group revenues for 2012, even though trend is growing compared to the recent past.
-Today, Eurotech's offer of a supercomputing architecture based on standard processors and with an innovative liquid cooling system offers us the possibility of significantly increasing our potential customer base and getting away from the cyclical purchases in the research sector, with the benefit of stabilizing sales revenue.
+High Performance Computer (HPC) sales again accounted for a limited proportion of total Group sales in 2013.
+Eurotech's current offering of a supercomputer architecture based on standard processors and equipped with an innovative liquid cooling system allows us to expand our potential customer base and break out of the cyclical nature of purchasing in the research sector, thus enhancing sales stability.